marcosmorais94/marcosmorais94/README.md

 - 🎓 Graduated in Production Engineering
 - 🏢 Currently working at UHG/Amil Assistência Médica
 - 🌍 Living in São Paulo, Brazil
-- 📢 You can read more me on [LinkedIn](https://www.linkedin.com/in/marcos-de-morais-silva/)
+- 📢 You can read more about me on [LinkedIn](https://www.linkedin.com/in/marcos-de-morais-silva/)

 Feel free to contact me 😁!!